juicemcpeso/catan-fanfic/rules.md

 ## Turn structure
 ### Set up
+1. Draw production cards equal to the number of players.

 ### Knight phase
+1. Starting with the first player, each player may play one knight card.

+Playing a knight card:
+1. Play a knight card from your hand face up in front of you.
+2. If you have played at least three and more knight cards than all your opponents, take the largest army bonus.
+3. Select one of the resources in the robber area that has not had a knight applied to it this turn.
+  - Gain one of the corresponding resources to your hand
+  - Flip the resource card or leave it on its current side
+  - Turn the resource card to its side (tap) to indicate that it has had a knight applied to it this round.

 ### Production phase
 ### Trading phase
 ### Building phase
 ### Clean up
+1. Return any tapped robber cards to their initial orientation.
+2. Clear remaining production cards.
+3. If all 6 robber cards are in the discard pile, shuffle the discard cards with the production card deck.

 ## Glossary